Laura Zapata

-Laura Guadalupe Zapata Miranda (/es/ born July 31, 1956) is a Mexican telenovela actress, singer, and dancer.
-She has acted in Televisa productions.
+Laura Guadalupe Zapata Miranda (/es/ born 31 July 1956) is a Mexican actress, singer, and dancer.
+She is widely known for her antagonist roles in many telenovelas.

 Life and career

 Born in Mexico City, Zapata is the daughter of Guillermo Zapata Pérez de Utrera (a Mexican boxer, model, and businessman) and Yolanda Miranda Mange.
 She is the maternal sister of Thalía (also a singer and actress), Federica, Gabriela, and Ernestina Sodi.
+Yolanda died in 2011 and Ernestina died in 2024.

-Zapata is a singer and dancer.
-In Maria Mercedes, one of Thalía's first soap operas, Zapata played a villain opposite her sister.
-She is well known for her antagonist roles in telenovelas.
+Zapata is a singer, dancer and actress of stage, film, and television.
+In the 1992 Televisa production Maria Mercedes, one of Thalía's first telenovelas, Zapata played the antagonist opposite Thalía.

 Zapata was married to Juan Eduardo Sodi de la Tijera.
 She has two sons, Claudio Sodi and Patricio Sodi.